 This section takes a closer look at how well some of the theoretically derived approaches described previously work for actual data.
-I start off with Section 6.4.1, which takes a look at several different error models for the representation of line segments in 2D.
-There I use the example of merging line segments as discussed in Section 6.3.3, and we will see that the choice of error model critically influences the accuracy with which we can detect collinear line segments.
+I start off of with Section 6.4.1, which takes a look at several different error models error models for the representation of line segments line segments in 2D.
+There I use the example of merging line segments line segments as discussed in Section 6.3.3, and we will see that the choice of error model error model critically influences the accuracy with which we can detect collinear line segments line segments.
 We then have a look at two different variables which are meant as a (rough) model for errors in 3D in Section 6.4.2, namely an additional positional or angular error-term as discussed in Section 6.3.1.1.
-In Section 6.4.2.1 this is done for the task of assigning the individual line segments to vanishing points, and we will see that for this application an additional angular term is the most appropriate model, while for the detection of collinear line segments discussed in Section 6.4.2.2 the additional term for the positional error is the more influential one.
+In Section 6.4.2.1 this is done for the task of assigning the individual line segments to vanishing points to vanishing points, and we will see that for this application an additional angular term is the most appropriate model, while for the detection of collinear line segments line segments discussed in Section 6.4.2.2 the additional term for the positional error is the more influential one.